dblume/email-feed/README.md

 This section refers to stuff like the name and location of the new RSS file.

-**domain**: This is the domain that the script resides at and will write the RSS feed to.
 **name**: The name of the person to whom the NetFlix feed belongs.
 **url\_base**: The base of the URL that the RSS feed is at.
 **logfile**: The name of the logfile.